- The goal: delivering analytics

 - For now, you can only change Metabase’s color scheme, so there may be some aesthetic variance between the design of your app and the embedded Metabase components (like the fonts on a chart).

 3. Fork the Metabase source code

-Metabase Enterprise Edition is source available, so you can review the code or fork it and modify it to your heart’s content.
+Metabase Pro and Enterprise editions are source available, so you can review the code or fork it and do whatever you want with it.
 Don’t like the fonts?
 Chart design?
 Grid system conflicts with your grid?
-You’ll have access to the CSS, the graphing primitives — the full source code.
-Go nuts.
+You’ll have access to the CSS, the graphing primitives—the full source code.

 You may go this route if you really want to dial in the design of your embedded Metabase app to create a seamless experience.
 And even if you never take this route, it’s nice to know you have that runway available to change the design or add functionality if you ever have an analytics challenge that the stock Metabase doesn’t address.

 |- Granular control over the user experience for seamless integration with your app.

 - Ability to add functionality to dashboards, charts, and more.

 - Full control over the design of Metabase and its charts.

 |- You have to maintain a fork; as new Metabase versions come out, you’ll have to integrate those changes into your fork.